 If people and employees haven’t got the message yet, businesses are in the business of making money.
 Anything else does not matter.
 You may see that attitude in the Body Shop MLM review.

-One person asked why do legitimate businesses doing great at traditional business plans and brick and mortar stores suddenly switch to an MLM business plan?
+One person asked why legitimate businesses doing great at traditional business plans and brick-and-mortar stores suddenly switch to an MLM business plan.
 The simple answer is that the latter plan helps them make more money.

 To learn more about The Body Shop all you have to do is spend a few minutes reading our review.
 It may present to you some interesting facts that you should consider.
 Depending on whom you believe the founder of The Body Shop is either a saint or a witch.

 You decide which after reading the information we present to you.
 Money changes people especially when there is enough of it handed to you.

 The Body Shop started in 1976 under what were supposed to be very ethical rules.
 The founder Dame Anita Roddick supposedly got the idea for her new store by visiting a small one named the exact same thing when she was in California.